AUCompBio-Fall25/HeyDay_Haynes/README.md

 This code prompts the user to specify which college they are a student in using an if, then statement.
 The only valid inputs are those specified in the prompt.

-'
-read -p "What college are you a student in?
+'read -p "What college are you a student in?
 (Engineering, Business, Liberal Arts, Sciences, Agriculture, Education, Veterinary Medicine):" college if [[ "$college" == "Engineering" || "$college" == "Business" || "$college" == "Liberal Arts" || "$college" == "Scie nces" || "$college" == "Agriculture" || "$college" == "Education" || "$college" == "Veterinary Medicine" ]]; then